kasslent/clc-digital-skills/_lessons/module-7.md

 >
 >We will begin with the <head></head> of the HTML.
 >
->Open up your index.php file in c9.
+>Open up your index.php file in Code Anywhere.
 We'll be adding the following template tags to dynamically pull information from WP :
 >
 >Where should these go?
 >